Xylocopa micans: Life history

 All carpenter bees of the genus Xylocopa are solitary and therefore generally do not form colonies.
-Both males and females of X. micans overwinters in old nests as adults until the following spring; each generation lives for roughly one year.
+Both males and females of X. micans overwinter in old nests as adults until the following spring; each generation lives for roughly one year.
 In early April the adults emerge from their nests for the mating season.

 Nests are preferably recycled by bees, who prefer to avoid the energy-intensive activity of excavating a new nest.
 When necessary, females will excavate nests by boring a hole into a piece of wood, making a sharp orthogonal turn, and boring down to form a tunnel with several brood cells, moving one inch every six days.
 Each brood cell is provisioned with a ball composed of pollen and regurgitated nectar.
 On top of the food ball, the female will lay an egg, and then plug up the respective brood cell with wood pulp.
 After filling each of the brood cells in this manner, the female dies.

 Bees of X. micans develop from egg to adult over the course of seven weeks.
 New adults break out of the brood cell partitions several weeks after reaching adulthood, generally in late August, to collect pollen to store for overwintering.
 The bees quickly return to their nests to overwinter.